ucabgao/AnnotationExercise/README.md

 To install this GUI, please download and run this script (to be appeared).

-To use this GUI, we need to first provide some personal information in a file `config.xml` in the GUI's root directory, The configuration includes your name which is used to create unique branches, GitHub username and password which are used to push your changes so that other authors can see them.
+To use this GUI, we need to first provide some personal information in a file `config.xml` in the GUI's root directory.
+The configuration includes your name which is used to distinguish different branches, your GitHub's username and password which are used to push your changes so that other authors can see them.

 The configured GUI loads the input data that is in fact a set of bugs with information like the repo's name, SHAs of the fix and buggy commit, URLs of the issue page, etc..
 We navigate these bugs via two buttons, `next` and `previous`.